 Once all of Bessie’s basic needs were met she began to focus on her social life.
 She quickly became a regular participant in a variety of arts and crafts classes offered at her apartment complex through the Aging In Place Initiative and will soon begin volunteering at a local hospital.
 She also calls in to participate in many of our social activities over the phone through the Lifetime Connections Without Walls Program.
 Her favorite LCWW session each week is the writing course.

 Jim, a 30 year retired US Army Colonel, had overseen his own finances for many years, but Jim’s son began suspecting that his father was being exploited.
-Family Eldercare’s Money Management Program effectively stepped in to ensure that Jim continued to age in place, in his own home.
+Family Eldercare’s Financial and Housing Stability effectively stepped in to ensure that Jim continued to age in place, in his own home.

 During this period, he also set time aside for family and is the proud father of four children, one son in the Austin area and three who now live on the west coast.
 Earlier this year, Jim’s son called Family Eldercare because he was concerned that his father’s dementia was progressing and that he was being taken advantage of financially.
 He arranged an appointment to learn more about the services we provide.